ground-creative/YourHomeServer/README.md

-*** Cloud support is available for tuya and SmartThings devices at the moment (no cloud Xiaomi support).
+*** Cloud support is not available for Xiaomi devices at the moment.